Physician Early Retirement Plans

 Advanced Strategies For Physician Early Retirement

 What about using a 529 plan as a bonus retirement account?
-You already use a HSA and a backdoor Roth as a bonus retirement account.
+You already use an HSA and a backdoor Roth as bonus retirement accounts.
 Why not a 529?

 Asset Protection is important while you are working.
 Make sure you have good asset protection when you retire early as well!